Design Thinking: A Framework for integrating into the Project’s Guiding Principles

 They must strive to make user experience and system adoption part of the project’s guiding principles and metrics for project success.

-Incorporating frameworks such as Design Thinking, into the Project Management practice, can be valuable regardless of the project management methodology(ies) being used.
+Incorporating Innovation Frameworks such as Design Thinking, into the Project Management practice, can be valuable regardless of the project management methodology(ies) being used.

 What is Design Thinking?

 Although there are several definitions and variations of Design Thinking, it is commonly defined as “a human-centered methodology that draws from the designer’s toolkit to integrate the needs of people, the possibilities of technology, and the requirements for business success”.

 What distinguishes Design Thinking from other more traditional problem-solving techniques, is that it seeks to dissect a problem beyond the obvious, by challenging any idea or perspective that doesn’t align to the user needs.

 For an organization that wants to innovate around system implementation, or explore new concepts, products or services, project teams can challenge assumptions through a series of creative processes in the Design Thinking Framework, beginning with developing a deeper understanding of the given problem.